apostrophecms/docs/docs/guide/areas-and-widgets.md

 }
 ```

-## Expanded widget menu configuration
+## Expanded widget preview menu configuration
- To enhance the editor experience, an expanded widget menu can be added instead of the basic configuration.
+ To enhance the editor experience, an expanded widget menu can be added instead of the basic menu.
 This menu expands from the left side and provides a visual indicator for each widget in the area and support for organizing widgets into groups.
 These visual indicators can be preview images or icons.
-Adding an area using the expanded menu is through a [field schema](/guide/content-schema.md) that is slightly different from a basic area.
+Adding an `area` using the expanded menu is through a [field schema](/guide/content-schema.md) that is slightly different from a basic area.
 The following example shows a landing page type with one area field named `main`.

 <AposCodeBlock>

 ```javascript
 module.exports = {
   extend: '@apostrophecms/page-type',